jaylenw/VagrantBoxes/Readme.md

 machines.
 Run `vagrant plugin install vagrant-vbguest` to have a plugin keep your boxe's guest additions updated everytime when you run `vagrant up`.
 Essential if you have shared folder errors or virtualbox addition errors.

+Also Run `vagrant plugin install vagrant-disksize` to have a plugin that will give yourself the ability to increase your virtualbox disk easily.